-- Guarantees one free registration at each Positive Discipline in the Classroom (PDC) workshop sponsored by their CPDT, provided the staff member brings a PDC book and manual.
-From time to time, additional slots at a reduced rate may be offered by the facilitator based upon availability (and again, participants will need to bring books).
+- Provides one free registration at each Positive Discipline in the Classroom (PDC) workshop if one is offered by a CPDT with whom they have a sustained and mutually beneficial relationship.
+The staff member must bring or purchase their own PDC book and manual.
+From time to time, additional slots at a reduced rate may be offered by the facilitator based upon availability and level of involvement with the school (and again, participants will need to bring or purchase books).

 - Provides an opportunity for visitors to see Positive Discipline in action.

 ResponsibilitiesDemonstration Schools provide an opportunity for visitors to see Positive Discipline in action.
 The Positive Discipline Association expects to be able to refer interested persons to your site, with prior arrangement to assure convenience and minimal interruption with the educational process.
 In collaboration with CPDTs who have served your school, we anticipate expanding our current 2-Day PDC Training to offer a visit to a Demonstration School site as the first day of a 3-Day Positive Discipline in the Classroom raining.
 This visit would be carefully planned well in advance, with every effort made to assure minimal interruption to the school day.

 ProcessAn Application Packet may be requested by emailing: firstname.lastname@example.org